skiadas/DataWranglingCourse/notes/security_auth.md

 Fabrication
   ~ attacks aim to produce manufactured data.
 A malware sending email from our account is a good example of this.

-Group activity: Suppose that the "data" we want to protect is the contents of the desk in your room.
+*Group activity:* Suppose that the "data" we want to protect is the contents of the desk in your room.
 Consider various approaches to "securing" this data, and their tradeoffs/vulnerabilities regarding the above three concepts.
-What possible attacks on that data can you envision?
+Start with considering the kinds of possible attacks on that data.

 ### Identification and Authentication

 At the core of any security system is the ability to correctly identify and authenticate individuals attempting to access the system.
+This naturally breaks into two steps.

 Identification
   ~ is the claim that of what someone or something is.
 For instance using our debit card in an ATM is an identification.
 Another example would be claiming to be over 21 in a bar.